 KGL acquired the Jervois Base Metal Project, located in the Northern Territory, Australia in 2011.
 Since that date, the Company has successfully defined a current JORC Resource of 20.97 Million tonnes at 2.03% Copper and 31.9g/t Silver.

-The Company is now pursuing a strategy of increasing the quality and size of the Jervois Resource to one that will sustain a mining project in the bottom half of the international cost curve for copper mines before proceeding to mine development.
+The Company has pursued a strategy of increasing the quality and size of the Jervois Resource to one that will sustain a mining project in the bottom half of the international cost curve for copper mines before proceeding to mine development.
 The Company is now focused on the development studies to determine the optimal development path for the project.
 Contemporaneously the Company will undertake targeted exploration seen as being accretive to development.